karanpratapsingh/learn-go/README.md

 Hey, welcome to the course, and thanks for learning Go.
 I hope this course provides a great learning experience.

-_This course is also available on my [website](https://www.karanpratapsingh.com/courses/go) as well as on [Educative.io](https://www.educative.io/collection/5716974084816896/6319653488164864).
+_This course is also available on my [website](https://karanpratapsingh.com/courses/go) and as an ebook on [leanpub](https://leanpub.com/go).
 Please leave a ⭐ as motivation if this was helpful!_

 # Table of contents